2025 Events

 Saturday, June 21, 10:30 am – 12 noon

 Children free.
 Adults pay regular admission to the garden.
+Come one, come all!
+Reservations are not needed.

 Join us for this family event for people of all ages to see raptors and a groundhog – up close!
 Registration is not required.